Designing Runs in the Family: Young Jupiter Interior Designer Carves Her Path

 The designer helped Meehan and her husband create a coastal design for their Florida home by having her create a Pinterest board and carefully guiding their design choices.

-Cox also has fans among her colleagues.
+Alexis also has fans among her colleagues.
 In the competitive world of interior design, she has joined a powerful network of young female professionals under the age of 30 in the design industry.

 "I feel like I really learned so much more from our little networking group, because we tell each other stories, and what we're dealing with and what we could help with,” she said.